-All sanctioned PBE events should meet certain attendance requirements.
-If an Official Event fails to meet attendance minimums, the event may no longer be sanctioned and a report must be provided to PBE by the TO.
+All sanctioned PBE roundups should meet certain attendance requirements.
+If an Official roundup fails to meet attendance minimums, the roundup may no longer be sanctioned and a report must be provided to PBE by the TO.
 Any decisions will be up to PBE and will be made with all due consideration, and only after all other options have been explored.
-Factors like weather, previous attendance averages, and proximity of additional events will all be taken into account before any result is invalidated.
+Factors like weather, previous attendance averages, and proximity of additional roundups will all be taken into account before any result is invalidated.
 In the event a result is invalidated, PBE will work with the TO on any future actions.

-The following are required attendance numbers for events:
+The following are required attendance numbers:

-- Official Events: Minimum is 8 players.
+- ➤ Official Convention, Badge, and Destination Event roundups: Minimum is 8 players.
 Less than 8 may affect future bids.
 Maximum is infinite.
 Venue limitations may set a cap.
-It is assumed the venue is sufficient to meet the needs of the event. - Local Events: Minimum is 4 players.
+It is assumed the venue is sufficient to meet the needs of the roundup. - ➤ Official Organized Play Season roundups and Social roundups: Minimum is 4 players.
 Maximum is infinite.
 Venue limitations may set a cap.
-It is assumed the venue is sufficient to meet the needs of the event.
+It is assumed the venue is sufficient to meet the needs of the roundup.

-5.B/5.C Number of Rounds and Cuts
+5.B Number of Rounds and Cuts

-It is important to mention that the tournament formats are for official sanctioned PBE events.
-We have taken some of these floor rules for formats and used them for suggesting a round format for local store events, but store events can choose to use either of the round formats that we suggest below.
+It is important to mention that the roundup formats are for Official sanctioned PBE roundups.
+We have taken some of these floor rules for formats and used them for suggesting a round format for local store roundups, but store roundups can choose to use either of the round formats that we suggest below.

-The number of players who begin round one determines the number of rounds in any sanctioned event.
-If a player signs up and drops from the event before play begins for round one, that player does not count towards determining the final attendance number.
+The number of players who begin round one determines the number of rounds in any sanctioned roundup.
+If a player signs up and drops from the roundup before play begins for round one, that player does not count towards determining the final attendance number.
 The number of rounds should be announced at or before the beginning of the first round; once announced, it cannot be changed.

-The following list is the standard for sanctioned events:
+The following list is the standard for sanctioned roundups:

-- ➤ 4-8 players: 3 rounds, cut to Top 2 - ➢ 9-16: players 4 rounds, cut to Top 4
+- ➤ 4-8 players: 3 rounds, cut to Top 2

+- > 9-16: players 4 rounds, cut to Top 4

-- ▶ 17-32: players 5 rounds, cut to top 8 - > 33+ players: 6 rounds, cut to top 8 if single day; cut to Top 16 if multi-day
+- > 17-32: players 5 rounds, cut to top 8

+- ➤ 33+ players: 6 rounds, cut to top 8 if single day; cut to Top 16 if multi-day

-For Local Events, a Top X may be substituted instead of the above list.
+For Organized Play Season roundups, a Top X may be substituted instead of the above list.

-The players participate in a number of rounds of Swiss based on the attendance value of the event.
+The players participate in a number of rounds of Swiss based on the attendance value of the roundup.
 Following the Swiss rounds, the players move into an Elimination Structure until a single final winner is determined.
 The Elimination Bracket is formed based on final ranking after the Swiss rounds as above.

-As soon as the last match of the last Swiss round is finished, reported, and entered into the system, the TO will produce a complete ranking.
+As soon as the last match of the final Swiss round is finished, reported, and entered into the system, the TO will produce a complete ranking.
 The TO will then utilize this list to determine the proper bracket for use in the elimination rounds.
 Fill in byes to the next power of 2 (4, 8, 16, 32, etc), then the elimination rounds should be seeded, with the highest ranked player from Swiss playing against the lowest; the second highest against the second lowest; and so on.
 The bracket should be organized in such a way as to ensure that this works in each round.
-For example, in a 16-player event, the leader after the Swiss rounds should play the 16th player in the first elimination round, the winner of the 8th versus 9th in the next, and so on.
+For example, in a 16-player roundup, the leader after the Swiss rounds should play the 16th player in the first elimination round, the winner of the 8th versus 9th in the next, and so on.

-5.D Round Time
+5.C Round Time